DOJ appeals voter purge ruling as case heads to federal court

-The fight over Wisconsin's voter rolls came to a head on Tuesday as the state Department of Justice appealed a ruling ordering the registration of up to 234,000 voters be deactivated while the Wisconsin League of Women Voters filed suit against the state Elections Commission in federal court.
+The fight over Wisconsin’s voter rolls came to a head Tuesday as the state Department of Justice appealed a ruling ordering the registrations of up to 234,000 voters be deactivated while the Wisconsin League of Women Voters sought to stop the purge in federal court.

-Democratic Attorney General Josh Kaul, whose justice department represents the Elections Commission, filed a notice of appeal with the Madison-based District IV Court of Appeals and asked the court to stay Ozaukee County Judge Paul Malloy's Friday ruling ordering the purge of voters who may have moved.
+Democratic Attorney General Josh Kaul, whose department represents the state Elections Commission, filed a notice of appeal with the District IV Court of Appeals in Madison and asked the court to stay Ozaukee County Judge Paul Malloy’s Friday ruling ordering the state to purge voters who may have moved.

 Kaul’s appeal came as the League of Women Voters, which unsuccessfully tried to intervene in the case, filed suit in federal court to prevent an immediate purge of voters.